the worst I ever felt

 I don’t know if it was approved by the FDA, but I sure hope it was.
 I’d like to have a dose of it right now.

-Revisiting this memory has illuminated for me how entertwined I believe anxiety and self-care to be, and how entertwined I believe self-care and self-actualization to be.
-Not always but sometimes, anxiety happens when we hold ourselves away from ourselves, when we refuse the wisdom of our hearts or hand our personal power over to someone or something else.
+Revisiting this memory has illuminated for me how intertwined I believe anxiety and self-care to be, and how intertwined I believe self-care and self-actualization to be.
+Not always, but sometimes, anxiety happens when we hold ourselves away from ourselves, when we refuse the wisdom of our hearts, or hand our personal power over to someone or something else.

-Anxiety is layered and complex and I intend to examine mine, unwind it in the light and make sense of it becuase just as I wanted to feel better all those years ago, I’d like to feel better now.
+Anxiety is layered and complex, and I intend to examine mine, unwind it in the light, and make sense of it because just as I wanted to feel better all those years ago, I’d like to feel better now.
 And I’d like for you to feel better, too.

 Maybe if we tell our anxiety stories, we can tame them.